What You’ll Learn as a Petroleum Engineering Major

 The Edwy R. Brown Department of Petroleum Engineering and Geology offers a B.S. degree program in petroleum engineering that is accredited by the Engineering Accreditation Committee (EAC) of ABET, Inc., a federation of 35 professional and technical societies that is recognized as a U.S. accreditor of college and university programs.

 We are a highly respected department and have been continuously accredited since 1984, the first petroleum engineering program at a liberal arts teaching college to receive accreditation.
 Our focus is on student learning, allowing each student to receive one-on-one help from professors to ensure academic success.
 Our faculty has considerable industry experience.

 In addition to top-quality classroom instruction, there are summer internship opportunities.
-Beginning with freshman year, students have the chance to gain hands-on experience in exciting internships from the Ohio Valley to California -- and sometimes even abroad.
+Beginning with freshman year, students can gain hands-on experience in exciting internships from the Ohio Valley to California — and sometimes even abroad.

-Students also have the opportunity to develop professional abilities in the chapter of Society of Petroleum Engineers, the American Association of Drilling Engineers, and the Society of Women in Engineering.
-These organizations meet regularly and students participate in conferences regionally, nationally and internationally.
+Students also have the opportunity to develop professional abilities in the chapter of the Society of Petroleum Engineers, the American Association of Drilling Engineers, and the Society of Women in Engineering.
+These organizations meet regularly and students participate in conferences regionally, nationally, and internationally.

 Petroleum engineering majors with a GPA of 3.25 and junior standing are eligible for acceptance to Pi Epsilon Tau, the national honor society for petroleum engineering students.
 Marietta’s GPA requirement for this honorary exceeds the national requirement.